joan-wang/Machine-Learning/hw2/README.md

 - Read csv into a Pandas dataframe
 - Explored the data (data types, descriptive statistics, distributions)
 - Filled in NAs with median/mean
-- Addressed skew in data: Many of the variables have long right tails (extreme upper outliers).
+- Addressed skew in data.
+Many of the variables have long right tails (extreme upper outliers).
 I capped these columns at a 99.9% percentile ceiling to address outliers without removing them.
 - Bucketed continuous variables ('RevolvingUtilizationOfUnsecuredLines','DebtRatio') into discrete bins, one for each 10% decile.
 Bucket ranges are variable but sizes are approximately equal (same number of records in each).
 - Turned categorical variables ("NumberOfDependents", "age") into additional columns of dummy variables.
 - Chose features to include in logistic regression.
 Did not include age bins because they decreased the model performance.